Athulram27/Athulram27.github.io/index.md

 author_profile: true
 ---
 <span style="font-size:18px">
-I am a Master’s candidate in Business Analytics at the University of Maryland, specializing in data analytics, predictive modeling, and optimization.
-My five-year journey from Quality Assurance Lead in manufacturing to IT and analytics has honed my ability to transform complex data into actionable insights that drive strategic decisions.
+My career has been shaped by curiosity and growth, transitioning from manufacturing to data analytics.
+Beginning as a Quality Assurance Lead, I discovered a passion for using data to drive improvements, ultimately leading me to pursue a Master’s in Business Analytics from the University of Maryland.
+Over five years, this journey has sharpened my ability to turn complex data into actionable insights that support strategic decision-making.
 </span>
 <br><br>
 <span style="font-size:18px">